ig-emediplan/specification/chtransmissionformat/README.md

 echo 'SOME_CHMED16_JSON' | gzip -n | base64 | sed -r 's/(.*)/CHMED16A1\1/'
 ```

-Note that a correct implementation should be able to roundtrip,
+Note that a correct implementation MUST be able to roundtrip,
 as do the presented commands:

 ```shell